apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 ## Introduction

-Ozone HttpFS started as forking the HDFS HttpFS endpoint implementation ([HDDS-5448](https://issues.apache.org/jira/browse/HDDS-5448)).
-It is added a separate role to Ozone, like S3G.
+Ozone HttpFS is forked from the HDFS HttpFS endpoint implementation ([HDDS-5448](https://issues.apache.org/jira/browse/HDDS-5448)).
+It is added as a separate role to Ozone, like S3G.

-HttpFS is a server that provides a REST HTTP gateway supporting File System operations (read and write).
-And it is interoperable with the **webhdfs** REST HTTP API.
+HttpFS is a service that provides a REST HTTP gateway supporting File System operations (read and write).
+It is interoperable with the **webhdfs** REST HTTP API.

-HttpFS can be used to access data in Ozone on a cluster behind of a firewall (the HttpFS server acts as a gateway and is the only system that is allowed to cross the firewall into the cluster).
+HttpFS can be used to access data on an Ozone cluster behind of a firewall (the HttpFS service acts as a gateway and is the only system that is allowed to cross the firewall into the cluster).

 HttpFS can be used to access data in Ozone using HTTP utilities (such as curl and wget) and HTTP libraries Perl from other languages than Java.

 The **webhdfs** client FileSystem implementation can be used to access HttpFS using the Ozone filesystem command line tool (`ozone fs`) as well as from Java applications using the Hadoop FileSystem Java API.

-HttpFS has built-in security supporting Hadoop pseudo authentication and HTTP SPNEGO Kerberos and other pluggable authentication mechanisms.
+HttpFS has built-in security supporting Hadoop pseudo authentication and Kerberos SPNEGO and other pluggable authentication mechanisms.
 It also provides Hadoop proxy user support.

 ## Getting started

-HttpFS itself is Java Jetty web-application.
-Ozone HttpFS Gateway is a separated component which provides access to Ozone via REST API.
-It should be started additional to the regular Ozone components.
+HttpFS service itself is a Jetty based web-application that uses the Hadoop FileSystem API to talk to the cluster, it is a separate service which provides access to Ozone via a REST API.
+It should be started additionally to the regular Ozone components.

 You can start a docker based cluster, including the HttpFS gateway from the release package.